Documentation Index

 reference (optional)

-Source of the data for that property.
+Source of the data for that property.- Example:

 - Example:

-| label | Nominal Dimension | Diameter | Designation | Minimum Edge Distance | Nominal Hole Dimensions (Standard) | Nominal Hole Dimensions (Oversize) |
+Here is an example for a bolt shared table:| label | Nominal Dimension | Diameter | Designation | Minimum Edge Distance | Nominal Hole Dimensions (Standard) | Nominal Hole Dimensions (Oversize) |

 | symbol | d_dim | d_bolt | designation | e_dmin | d_hole_s | d_hole_o |

-| units | | mm | | mm | mm | mm |
+| units | mm | mm | mm | mm | ||

 | referenceID | d_dim | d_bolt | designation | e_dmin | d_hole_s | d_hole_o |

-| reference | | CSA | | CSA | CSA | CSA |
+| reference | CSA | CSA | CSA | CSA |

 - Each column is one property.